Chris-Liter/Chris-Liter/README.md

 This article was written in Springer Format, for the future publish on the Book `Proceedings of Tenth International Congress on Information and Communication Technology` from ICICT 2025, London.

 Repository https://github.com/Chris-Liter/ServicioWeb-para-Modelo-Alzheimer with the Source code, and with process of training model.
+Link of article: `Available upon publication`.

 * Second article, titled "A Pilot Initiative for Democratizing Artificial Intelligence Access in Public Education: Computer Recycling and Deep Learning Networks in Cuenca, Ecuador", very important such as a pilot project aimed at providing AI access through refurbished computers running deep learning models, promoting inclusive technological education in public schools.

 This article was written in Springer Format, for the future publish on the Book `Communication and Applied Technologies` from ICOMTA'25, Chile.

-Repository https://github.com/Chris-Liter/API-With-IA with the Source code, that contains the models trained using YOLOv11n implemented in the Flask API
+Repository https://github.com/Chris-Liter/API-With-IA with the Source code, that contains the models trained using YOLOv11n implemented in the Flask API.
+Link of article: `Available upon publication`.

 * Thrid article, titled "Robertiño: A Low-Cost Robot for Executing Large Language Models and Convolutional Networks to Enhance Early Education in Underserved Communities", design and implementation of an educational robotic system integrating YOLO-based object detection and LLMs to support learning in marginalized regions.

 This article was written in Springer Format, for the future publish on the Book `Communication and Applied Technologies` from ICOMTA'25, Chile.

 Repository https://github.com/xDieGGox/Robbyapp, that contains the source code, about the mobile application, created with Kotlin and Java.
+Link of article: `Available upon publication`.